microsoft/KubeGPU/README.md

 1. Custom CRI to take care of GPU constraints
 2. Custom scheduler to allocate and schedule pods

 This project is undergoing active development and does not yet have any releases.
+We hope to have a working version by middle to end of February 2018.
+This code has been open sourced at this point so that people can see the code and the direction that we are proposing.

+The project has been started and being worked on by the Cloud Computing and Storage (CCS) team at Microsoft Research Lab in Redmond, USA.

 # Installing